-Hanuman Temple is located in Dello hills, just after the Durga Mandir and about 8kms from Kalimpong town center.
+The temple is located in Deolo hills, just after the Durga Mandir and about 8kms from Kalimpong town center.
 You can see the huge 30-ft tall statue of lord Hanuman from the road itself.
 You will need to climb several flights of stairs to reach up to the temple which is at a significant elevation and quite a long way up.
 The temple was inaugurated in 2004 by his holiness Karma Wangchuk.
 This is the largest statue in the whole of North East India.
+Entry is free.

-Durga Mandir which is another Hindu temple is located near the Hanuman temple, just several yards away along the road.
+This is a Hindu temple located near the Hanuman temple, just several yards away along the road.
 Few steps above the road level there is a lovely manicured garden with the temple at the end.
 Other than offering prayers, it's a nice place to relax and stroll around.
 There is also a viewing gallery here.
 There is no entry fee and all are welcome.

 There is a library and a reading room here which contains many books on languages like Pali, Sanskrit, Nepali, Hindi, English etc. In the temple you will see an idol of Lord Buddha which was presented to the sabha by the Burmese Buddhist monks.
 The association has opened a school Dharmodaya Academy here.
 Over the years many renowned Buddhist scholars had made Dharmodaya Vihar as their homes.
 Many dignitaries had visited the place in the past including Dalai Lama.

 Kali Bari is a temple of Kali deity and is about 2kms from Kalimpong town center.
 A paved stairway from the side of the road leads to the temple at an elevation.
 There is a huge idol of goddess Kali here.
 An open terrace has seats of concrete and offers nice view of Kalimpong town.
+Entry free.

-You can now go around Dello and its surrounding area by a battery operated cart which has been introduced by GTA.
+You can get around Delo Park and its surrounding area by a battery operated cart which has been introduced by GTA.
 Depending on the total distance, which is usually within 10 to 15kms, the cost can be Rs.
 50 to 100 per person.
 Each cart can accommodate up to 8 persons.
 The cart is available at the Dello compound.
 Update 2019: Carts are no longer in operation.

 View of Kalimpong Town from Durpin Hill

 It's only few minutes drive from the Army Golf Course (usually visited after Durpin Monastery).
 It was built by the Indian army.
 Although the access and the viewing area itself is not quite impressive, the view from here is awesome.
 You will need to walk up along a narrow uphill stony stairway (not too many steps though) to reach up to the point where there is a wire-fenced area... not at all well maintained since many years and looks unimpressive.
 The wire fence is to protect from any accident.
 It's a huge steep fall into a deep gorge from here.
 But most tourists bypass the fenced area and walk along the narrow pathway around it to get to a clear area where you get unhindered view.

 Jelepla View Point, Kalimpong

-What an amazing sight.
+What an amazing sight!
 Look towards north and you can see the Jelepla pass (and therefore the name of this view point).
 This pass used to be the traditional route through which once trade took place with Tibet.
 From the view point you can also see the confluence of Teesta, Relli and Reang rivers.
 There is a dam which has been built on the river below.
 You can zoom your camera and catch a view of the dam.
 There is no entry fee for Jelepla View Point.

-Also known as Lion's Golf Course) is at a short distance from the town on Durpin ridge, located opposite the famous Singamari Tourist Lodge of state government and next to the Circuit House.
-This is a 9-hole 3652 yards, par 64 golf course at 4,400 ft altitude in a picturesque setting and overlooking the wonderful views of the mountains.
+Also known as Lion's Golf Course, it's located at a short distance from the town on Durpin ridge, located opposite the famous Morgan House Tourist Lodge and next to the Circuit House.
+This is a 9-hole 3652 yards, par 64 golf course at an altitude of 4,400ft in a picturesque setting and overlooking the wonderful views of the mountains.
 The course has been laid by the Indian Army and is administered by them.
 It was conceived by Major General Dalbir Singh and Lt Col. CF Hamilton, and inaugurated on 7th October 1973.
 It has 12 greens and considered the most scenic golf course of India.
 In 2019, two more greens were added and all Tee-offs were refurfbished by the army.